mit-ll-responsible-ai/hydra-zen/docs/source/structured_configs.rst

       layer_widths: Tuple[int, ...] = (5, 10, 5),
       device: str = "cpu"

-Doing this once isn't so cumbersome, but consider that if we ever modify ``DNN`` by:
+Doing this once isn't so cumbersome, but consider that any time we modify ``DNN`` by:

   - changing its location (e.g. move it to ``vision.classifiers.DNN``)
   - updating any of its parameters' names, default values, or annotations